Healthdirect Free Australian health advice you can count on.

 • waking up more than once overnight to wee

-Talk to your doctor if you have symptoms like these as there are treatments available.
+Talk to your doctor if you have these symptoms as treatments are available.

 Neurogenic bladder

-‘Neurogenic bladder dysfunction’ is when there are problems with the bladder and how it empties.
-This is caused by problems with your nerves.
+'Neurogenic bladder dysfunction' is when there are problems with your bladder and how it empties caused by problems with your nerves.
 It can cause problems with your bladder control.

 Neurogenic bladder can affect people with conditions such as: